Hickey77/ccapproval/README.md

 ![image](https://user-images.githubusercontent.com/54556057/112848649-4c905480-9076-11eb-8179-f42e5315c096.png)

-The flow will send approval Email to user(s) in VAR_Approver
+The flow will send approval Email to user(s) in VAR_Approver with a preview of the Communications.
+Approvers can approve or reject.

-6. Next step is conditional based on Approval by VAR_Approvers - once approved the flow will continue
+6. Next step is conditional based on Approval by VAR_Approvers:

 If not Approved - send email rejection to responder and approver - End of Flow